+Key weaknesses

-Key weaknesses Sizeable capex plans
+Sizeable capex plans

-During FY24, BPCL on a consolidated basis expects to incur capex of around ₹13,000 crore in various segments, of which it will spend around ₹2,500 crore on improving efficiency of refineries, ₹5,200 crore on expansion of marketing infrastructure, ₹2,100 crore on investments in exploration, ₹3,000 crore on investments in gas segment (including pipeline network) and the remaining amount in other smaller projects.
+During FY24, BPCL on a consolidated basis, expects to incur a capex of around ₹13,000 crore in various segments, of which it will spend around ₹2,500 crore on improving the efficiency of refineries, ₹5,200 crore on the expansion of marketing infrastructure, ₹2,100 crore on investments in exploration, ₹3,000 crore on investments in the gas segment (including pipeline network), and the remaining amount in other smaller projects.
 The capex is planned to be funded largely through available cash, liquid investments and internal accruals.
-The timely execution of these projects within the estimated costs and economic ramp-up of operations post completion of the projects will remain a key monitorable.
+The timely execution of these projects within the estimated costs and the economic ramp-up of operations post completion of the projects will remain a key monitorable.
 However, this risk is mitigated to an extent due to BPCL's vast experience in successfully undertaking such large projects in the past.

-BPCL has also announced an expansion plan worth ₹49,000 crore at its Bina Refinery to further increase its presence in the petrochemical segment, renewable energy and augment marketing infrastructure.
-The project also encompasses the establishment of an Ethylene Cracker (EC) Complex, downstream petrochemical plants, as well as the expansion of the existing refinery capacity from 7.8 MMTPA to 11 MMTPA and associated facilities.
-However, major expenditure for this project is expected to be incurred from FY26 onwards.
+BPCL has also announced an expansion plan worth ₹49,000 crore at its Bina refinery to further increase its presence in the petrochemical segment and renewable energy segment and augment marketing infrastructure.
+The project also encompasses the establishment of an ethylene cracker (EC) complex, downstream petrochemical plants, as well as the expansion of the existing refinery capacity from 7.8 MMTPA to 11 MMTPA and associated facilities.
+However, the major expenditure for this project is expected to be incurred from FY26 onwards.